ianring/Chloroform/README.md

 Has one argument, indicating if all the validation rules passed.
 If onAfterValidateAll returns true, then submission proceeds normally.
 If onAfterValidateAll returns false, then submission is stopped.
 Use this callback to hook in additional behaviour to the form, for example to control the disabled state of the submit button if the form isn't filled out correctly.

+### onBeforeValidate()
+returns boolean
+this callback is triggered immediately before any validation begins on an element.
+If many elements are being validated, then this function will be called once for each element.
+If this function returns false, then the validation will fail and abort.

+### onAfterValidate(bool passed)
+returns boolean
+this callback is triggered immediately after all the validation rules are finished on an element.
+The argument passed into onAfterValidate() is whether the rules passed or failed.
+If this function returns false, then validation fails and aborts.